DATA PROTECTION REGULATIONS

 The countdown to tougher privacy legislation has started

-Complex new data privacy laws have now been approved, which will impact how companies in all countries protect the personal data of EU citizens.
+New data privacy laws come into force on 25th May and will impact how companies in all countries protect the personal data of EU citizens.
 Countries outside the EU which store any personal details of EU citizens will also be affected by the General Data Protection Regulations (GDPR).
 In the UK, the Data Protection Act overlaps significantly and already applies.
 The ICO currently advises: “UK data protection standards would have to be equivalent to the EU’s General Data Protection Regulation framework starting in 2018”.
-Significant penalties for non-compliance mean organisations will need to gain a clear understanding of what sensitive personal data they store and evaluate their processes to manage and protect it before the compliance deadline on 25 May 2018.
+Significant penalties for non-compliance mean organisations will need to gain a clear understanding of what sensitive personal data they store and evaluate their processes to manage and protect it before the compliance deadline.

 All businesses will need to be able to demonstrate quickly how they comply with legislation, and larger companies must specifically employ a data protection officer.
 The full detail is captured in a complex 119 page EU document, and accompanying 55 page document relating to law enforcement agencies, but the key points to note are covered in our download, GDPR and Information Risk.